SALT-NLP/CAVA/data_collection/SpeakerDiarization/README.md

-# SpeakerDiarizatin Data Collection Pipeline
+# Speaker Diarizatin Data Collection Pipeline

 The pipeline runs in 2 steps